CrossRef/event-data-user-guide/event-data-manual.md

  - Every Event that Crossref produces has an Evidence Record.
 These are available via the Evidence Service.
 It provides supporting evidence for every Event.

  - Every component in the CED system, internal and external, in CED is monitored.
 The Health Dashboard monitors all data flowing into the system, all parts of the processing pipeline, and the delivery mechanisms.
 It records the availability and activity of components and completeness of data.

+## Versions

+The current version of the service as whole is the same as the version of this User Guide.
+Each component of the Service, for example the Query API and the various Agents that collect data, have versions, and you can check the currently running version using the Evidence Service.

 ## Data Sources {#data-sources}